 Korfos is a small port town on the coast of Sofiko Bay.
 The town has recently developed into a popular resort with good facilities for tourists and sailors.

 As you head further south down the coast you will find many places to moor up, all only short hops from each other.

 Nea Epidhavros and Palaia Epidhavros are both located south of Korfos and remain untouched traditional Greek ports.
 You will see little Greek tavernas selling fresh produce locally grown and if you venture further into town there are many ancient ruins that can be found.

-If you are looking for some island hopping then head to Agistri and Vathi.
-These can both get quite busy due to the daily ferries so we recommend arriving early for a good spot on the harbour.
+If you are looking for some island hopping then head to Angkistri and Vathi.
+These can both get quite busy due to the daily ferries so we recommend arriving early for a good spot in the harbour.

 Just a short sail from Vathi is Poros, a beautiful town with whitewashed buildings set high on a hill, with a maze of cobbled side streets to explore.

-15 miles south you will come towards Ermioni and Spetses.
-A small seaside town on the eastern coast of the Peloponnese constructed on the hill slopes.
+15 miles south you will come to Ermioni.
+This is a small seaside town on the eastern coast of the Peloponnese constructed on the hill slopes.
 The town has many traditional Greek houses and the surrounding nature makes this a beautiful place to stop and attracts many families looking for a peaceful holiday.
 Spetses is a lovely island on the Saronic gulf and popular for tourists and locals alike.
 The main town has a lovely promenade with many shops, restaurants and bars and many beaches and secluded bays where you can really relax.

 A further 10 miles sail from Spetses will bring you to Dhokos and Hydra before heading on to Perdika.

 Dhokos is a beautiful island west of Hydra.
 The large bay on Dhokos is a very popular lunch stop and place to spend the night in good weather.
 Hydra is also a very popular stop, thus boats are likely to be rafted out, even when you get in early and anchor tangles will sometimes be likely!